 N.B.
 Some of the links in this article are affiliate links.
 If you choose to purchase a tool or training resource via my links, I may receive a small commission at no extra cost to you.
 I only recommend products I love and use in my own business.

 Productivity & Planning

 Trello is definitely one of my favourite free digital marketing tools!
-I organise my working week and have all my client projects, to-do lists, shopping lists, general brain dumps…basically, my entire life is on Trello!
+I organise my working week and have all my client projects, to-do lists, shopping lists, general brain dumps on there.
+My entire life is on Trello! 🙂

 It’s completely free to use (although a premium version is also available) and is basically a digital noticeboard with lists and entries within lists.
 It has a simple drag-and-drop functionality.
-I found it quick and easy to learn how to use it, but if you get stuck there are lots of online tutorials available.
+Personally, I found it quick and easy to learn.
+I think you will too, but if you do get stuck there are lots of online tutorials available.

 The reason I love using Trello is that it’s a to-do list that doesn’t get lost!
 I no longer make notes or scribble down reminders on scraps of paper.

 If I want to add something to a list within Trello at any time of the day or night (which I often do – why is that ideas come into your head just before bed?), I can tap the free Trello app on my phone and quickly add it to the relevant list.

 It’s a simple to use personal and work organiser that keeps all your to-do lists in one place.
-And, it’s super-flexible, allowing you to move things around, assign dates and generally just make you more organised even while on the go.
+It’s super-flexible, allowing you to move things around, assign dates and generally just make you more organised even while on the go.